Mound: Kankali Tila

 Kankali Tila is a famous mound located at Mathura in the Indian state of Uttar Pradesh.
 A Jain stupa was excavated here in 1890-91 by Dr. Fuhrer.

+Mithila

+In the Mithila region of the Indian subcontinent, mound is referred as dih.
+The dihas are generally archaeological sites related to ruins of royal palaces, ancient educational institutions and residences of the founders of the villages in the region, etc.

+Africa

+Seasonal flooding into the Bulozi Plain meant that the Lozi people in Zambia built their settlements on termite mounds (mazulu) and artificial mounds (liuba).

 Archaeology elsewhere

 Mound, as a technical term in archaeology, is not generally in favor in the rest of the world.
 More specific local terminology is preferred, and each of these terms has its own article (see below).